Shareholder Action Reminder: The Schall Law Firm Encourages Investors in Faraday Future Intelligent Electric Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - January 12, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Faraday Future Intelligent Electric Inc. f/k/a Property Solutions Acquisition Corp. ("Faraday Future" or "the Company") FFIE (NASDAQ: FFIEW) PSAC PSACW PSACU for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+Los Angeles, California--(Newsfile Corp. - January 25, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Faraday Future Intelligent Electric Inc. f/k/a Property Solutions Acquisition Corp. ("Faraday Future" or "the Company") FFIE FFIEW PSAC PSACW PSACU for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between January 28, 2021 and November 15, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before February 22, 2022.